 - 1 clove Garlic large

 - 1 tbsp.
-Mustard whole grain
+Whole grain mustard

 - 1⅓ tbsp.
-Cornichon brunoise cut
+Cornichon brunoise cut, or your favorite dill pickles

 - 2 tbsp.
 Celery brunoise cut